ozirichigozie/Vagrantfiles/README.md

-# Vagrantfiles for Virtual Home Labs
+# Building Virtual Machines for Home Lab

-## Introduction
-Learning how to set up a home lab where you can practise some System Admin, Cloud and DevOps engineering skills is essential to your growth as a software engineer.
-You may use the platforms of Cloud service providers for practice; for example,
+Learning how to set up a home lab where you can practice System Admin, Cloud, and DevOps engineering exercises is essential to your growth as a software engineer.
+Although, you may use the platforms of Cloud service providers for practice; for example,

-- [Amazon Web Service](https://aws.amazon.com) (AWS) gives you a 'Free Tier' account where you can get hands-on within limited resources.
+- [Amazon Web Service](https://aws.amazon.com) (AWS) gives you a 'Free Tier' account where you can get hands-on within a limited number of their services for free.
-- [Google Cloud Platform](https://cloud.google.com) (GCP) gives you $300 free credit on signup to use their services for 30 days.
+- [Google Cloud Platform](https://cloud.google.com) (GCP) gives you a $300 free credit on signup to use their services for 30 days.
-- On sign up, [Microsoft Azure](https://azure.microsoft.com) will give you $200 in credit to use their services for 30 days.
+- On sign-up, you receive a $200 free credit to use the services of [Microsoft Azure](https://azure.microsoft.com) for 30 days.
-- [Linode](https://www.linode.com) gives you $100 free credit to use their services when you signup using the promo code of any of Linode's YouTube influencers.
+- Using the promo code of any of Linode’s YouTube influencers, you could get up to a $100 free credit to use the services of [Linode](https://www.linode.com) when you signup.

-___________________________________
+__________________________________

-As a learner, I'll encourage you to create an account with each of these cloud providers to increase your exposure as a developer by giving yourself hands-on experience working with these platforms.
+In your learning journey, creating an account with each of these cloud providers would help increase your exposure and practical knowledge of these platforms.
 However, setting up a home lab on your local machine will enable you

-- greatly minimize cost especially since you are not yet earning from your practise,
+- greatly minimize cost especially since you are not yet earning from your practice,
-- practise more often without the fear of accruing cost of using cloud services.
+- practice more often without the fear of accruing the cost of using cloud services.
 ______________________________

 That said, let us dive into the main purpose of this article.